Flavor Changing Neutral Current processes and family discrimination in 3-3-1 models: The main aspects of the model

 We restrict our approach to the case where only $\eta^0\,\,, \rho^0$, and $\chi^{\prime 0}$ develop VEV.
 We then shift the fields in the usual way

 The potential above provides the following set of minimal constraint equations

-After spontaneous breaking of the symmetry the scalar sector get composed by three CP-even scalars, $h$, $H_1$, and $H_2$ where the first recovers the features of the standard Higgs and the other two are heavy scalars with mass proportional to $v_{\chi^{\prime}}$ \cite{deSPires:2007wat}.
-There are also two heavy singly charged scalars and one pseudoscalar $A$.
+After spontaneous breaking of the 3-3-1 symmetry the scalar sector get composed by three CP-even scalars, $h$, $H_1$, and $H_2$ where the first recovers the features of the standard Higgs and the other two are heavy scalars with mass proportional to $v_{\chi^{\prime}}$\footnote{For the development of the scalar sector of this model , see Refs. \cite{deSPires:2007wat, Pinheiro:2022bcs}.
+These three neutral CP-even scalars contribute to FCNC processes.
+We assume the $A$ is lighter than $H_1$and $H_2$.
+Then we neglect the contributions of $H_{1,2}$ to FCNC processes.}.
+The complex scalar $\chi^0$ is a Goldstone eaten by the non-hermitian neutral gauge boson $U^0$ and $\eta^{\prime 0}$ decouple from the other scalars and do not contribute to FCNC.
+There are also two heavy singly charged scalars\footnote{The contribution of these scalars to the process $b\rightarrow s \gamma$ imposes a lower bound of $650$ GeV to the lightest charged scalar. } and one pseudoscalar $A$.
 Our interest here lies in $A$.
 The justification comes below.

 Considering the basis $(I_{\chi^{\prime}}, I_\eta, I_\rho)$, the mass matrix that involves the CP-odd scalars are